When There Are Two Paths to Choose. Part 1.

 When we delight and meditate on God's Word, whatever we do will prosper, and we will bear fruit.
 Don't think of prospering in the material sense or as in success or power.
 The prosperity in verse 3 is a relationship with Jesus.
 If we have that, we have everything we could ever want or need.

-As you read through Psalm 1, strive to find your blessing and happiness in your relationship with Jesus, and not in the advice of the ungodly.
-Check your heart.
-Check yourself.
-Are you walking, standing, and sitting with the ungodly, sinners, and scorners?
-If so, repent - turn around, and get back into the arms of the Blessed Man - Jesus.
+As you read through Psalm 1, let it guide you to find your blessing and happiness in your relationship with Jesus—not in the advice or ways of the ungodly.
+Take a moment to check your heart.
+Are you walking, standing, or sitting with the ungodly, sinners, or mockers?
+If so, now is the time to repent, turn around, and run back into the arms of the Blessed One—Jesus.